ScottLinnn/Papers-System/README.md

 # ReadDB
-I'm interested in database systems and I plan to learn this field broadly by reading papers, so I make a repo as a notebook as I read papers.
+I'm interested in database systems and I plan to learn this field broadly by reading papers, so I make a repo as a notebook.
-Since I target at learning things I'm interested in, the notes may omit many details of the papers.
+Since I focus on things I'm interested to learn, the notes may omit many details of the papers.

 ## Abbreviation
 Transaction - Tx